icopy-site/awesome-cn/docs/awesome/awesome-d.md

 * [sdlang](https://github.com/dlang-community/SDLang-D) - An SDL (Simple Declarative Language) library for D.
 * [D:YAML](https://github.com/dlang-community/D-YAML) - YAML parser and emitter for the D programming language.
 * [inifile-D](https://github.com/burner/inifiled) - A compile time ini file parser and writer generator for D
+* [arsd.ini](https://github.com/adamdruppe/arsd/blob/master/ini.d) - A configurable INI parser with support for multiple “dialects” of the format.

 ## Blog Engine

 *Hosting blogs yourself.*

 * [mood](https://github.com/mihails-strasuns/mood) - simple vibe.d based blog engine
+* [adrdox](https://github.com/adamdruppe/adrdox) - A documentation generator that can also be used for blogging.
+(Used by the *This Week in ARSD* blog.)

 ## Dependency Injection

 *Apply inversion of control.*

 * [Poodinis](https://github.com/mbierlee/poodinis) - A dependency injection framework for D with support for autowiring.
+* [arsd.di](https://github.com/adamdruppe/arsd/blob/master/di.d) - A single-file lightweight dependency injection framework.

 ## Cryptography